Contributor Gotchas

 Fix:

-std::vector<ObserverGuard>andstd::vector<SubjectLifetime>, kept aligned.
+std::vector<ObserverGuard>andstd::vector<SubjectLifetime>, kept index-aligned.

 Two instances of my panel widget exist, but only one gets updates.